String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: Background

-Typically, DPOI rewriting takes two distinct steps: first one computes from $K \tr{} L \tr{m} G$ the object $C$ and the arrows $K \tr{} L \tr{m} G$ (called a \textit{pushout complement}), then one pushes out the span $C \tl{} K \tr{} R$ to produce the rewritten object $H$.
+Typically, DPOI rewriting takes two distinct steps: first one computes from $K \tr{} L \tr{m} G$ the object $C$ and the arrows $K \tr{} C \tr{} G$ (called a \textit{pushout complement}), then one pushes out the span $C \tl{} K \tr{} R$ to produce the rewritten object $H$, preserving the interface $J$.

-Pushout complements always exist in $\Hyp{\Sigma}$, but are not necessarily unique.
+Pushout complements always exist in $\Hyp{\Sigma}$, but they are not necessarily unique.
 They are so if the rule is \emph{left-linear}, that is, if $K \tr{} L$ is monic.
 We will come back to this point in Section~\ref{sec:rewriting}, as it plays an important role in giving a sound interpretation of string diagram rewriting as DPOI rewriting.
 For more details on the properties of pushout complements in $\Hyp{\Sigma}$, we refer to Part I of this work~~\cite[Section~4]{BGKSZ-partone}.